Main navigation

 To be eligible for admission, you must satisfy the University’s General Entrance Requirements, with at least one elective subject in Physics, M1/M2, Design and Applied Technology or Chemistry for HKDSE students.

 JUPAS HKDSE students will apply for admission to the Department of Mechanical Engineering (JS1207).
 They will enter a major after the first year of study.
 During their first year, students will study a broad range of Gateway Education (GE), College of Engineering and Home Department specified courses.
-The top 40% of students [based on (i) cumulative grade point average (CGPA) at the end of Semester B; (ii) no failed grades in any courses in Semesters A and B; (iii) completion of at least 30 credit units in Semesters A and B, including the required courses specified by the College of Engineering & Home Department; and (iv) no academic dishonesty record for the year] will have free choice of the majors offered by the Department.
-The other 60% of students will be allocated a major of their choice, subject to the availability of places and the CGPA.
+The top 40% of students [based on (i) cumulative grade point average (CGPA) at the end of Semester B; (ii) no failed grades in any courses in Semesters A and B; (iii) completion of at least 30 credit units in Semesters A and B, including the number of credit units specified by the College of Engineering & respective Home Department for its required courses] will have free choice of the majors offered by the Department.
+The other 60% of students will be allocated a major of their choice, subject to the availability of places and the selection criteria set by the Department of Mechanical Engineering.

 Alternative Routes